Marie Michael Library

 - Bordeaux, B. C., Wiley, C., Tandon, S. D., & Horowitz, C. R. (2007).
 Guidelines for writing manuscripts about community-based participatory research for peer-reviewed journals.
 Progress in Community Health Partnerships: Research, Education, and Action, 1(3), 281-288.
 (StFX only)

 - Campbell, B. M., Hagmann, J., Stroud, A., Thomas, R., & Wollenberg, E. (2006).
 Navigating amidst complexity: Guide to implementing effective research and development to improve livelihoods and the environment.
-Bogor, Indonesia: Center for International Forestry Research.
-A manual that demonstrates how research is integrated into a development process, in this case, natural resource management (1.69 Mb pdf).
+Center for International Forestry Research.
+A manual that demonstrates how research is integrated into a development process.
+(1.69 Mb pdf)

 - Hovland, I. (2005).
 Successful communication: A toolkit for researchers and civil society organisations.
-London: ODI.
-If you are interested in ensuring your research reaches policymakers, ODI has created communication tools.
+ODI.

 Writing Research Results